Internal structures in the category of right-preordered groups: The diversity of internal categories in

-We conclude the article by presenting some examples showing the independence of various internal structures in the category of right-preordered groups. \begin{example}[Internal category that is not Schreier nor a groupoid] Consider the abelian group $\Qq$, with positive cone $2\Nn$ the monoid of even natural numbers.
-We write $2\Nn+1$ for the set of odd natural numbers.
-Also consider the group $\Qq^*$, the multiplicative group of $\Qq$, equipped with the positive cone $\Nn^*$.
-The semi-direct product $\Qq\rtimes \Qq^*$ is defined relatively to the multiplication action.
+We conclude the article by presenting some examples showing the independence of various internal structures in the category of right-preordered groups. \begin{Example}[Schreier internal category that is not a groupoid] Consider the internal category